This Cinnamon Roll French Toast Casserole is an easy morning recipe that bakes in just a half-hour!

 What Is A Cinnamon Roll French Toast Bake?

 No need to buy special bread, or to dip bread slices into a mixture.
 Open up a can of Pillsbury refrigerated cinnamon rolls and top with a sweet and creamy French toast mixture.
 Bake it and serve it—it’s really that simple!
-Serve with warmed maple syrup, freshly whipped cream, and some fruit kabobs.
+Serve with warmed maple syrup, freshly whipped cream, and some chocolate covered strawberries or fruit kabobs.
 A hot peppermint mocha latte goes nicely, too.

 Ingredients and Variations